catppuccin/gnome-terminal/README.md

 1. Make sure `dconf` (sometimes called `dconf-cli` or `dconf-editor`) is installed on your system
 2. `git clone https://github.com/catppuccin/gnome-terminal`
 3. `cd gnome-terminal/`
-4. `./install.sh "Terminal profile name"`
+4. `./install.sh "Terminal profile name"` (you can create a profile by opening the Gnome Terminal >> ... >> Preferences >> Click on the `+` symbol)
-5. You can now remove the directory

-The script can be ran without any argumnets: It will list your profiles, if you have any, or create a profile named "Default" and apply the theme to it
+> Note: the script can be executed without any argumnets: it will list your profiles, if you have any, or create a profile named "Default" and apply the theme to it

 ## 💝 Thanks to